nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 |table|The name of the table - used to strip off table prefixes from variable names.|
 |id|The name of the [Primary] id field of the table - default is "id" + the table name.|

+You can display the form in the web page by calling `Form.Show()`, or by returning the Form from your AppModule method.

 ### DataTable